-National Depression Screening Day - History
+National Depression Screening Day timeline

 The U.S. Preventive Services Task Force updated its recommendations on screening.
 Now all adults should be screened for depression as part of primary care.